 How to provide top-notch customer service on social media:

-Step #2: Assign roles & responsibilities in your social media customer care team.
+Step 2: Assign roles and responsibilities in your social media customer care team.
 You can have a designated person for each platform or topic (e.g., technical product-related questions vs. complaints).

 It’s also a good idea to have one person overlooking all the customer care activities – someone making sure the responses are appropriate and approving the outgoing messages.